 Below is the ultimate guide to all things stainless steel:

 Stainless steel is made up of basic iron and carbon composition as well as an alloy called chromium which prevents corrosion.
-There are multiple grades and depending on which grade it is, it determines how high the chromium level is along, with other ingredients such as molybdenum, nickel, titanium, copper, nitrogen, phosphorus, aluminum, and selenium.
-Our most popular grades of stainless steel that we sell here at handle house are 304 and 316.
-The key difference between these two grades is an ingredient called molybdenum which is present in 316 graded stainless steel but not in 304 stainless steels.
+There are multiple grades and depending on which grade it is, it determines how high the chromium level is along, with other ingredients such as molybdenum, nickel, titanium, copper, nitrogen, phosphorus, aluminium, and selenium.
+The most popular grades of stainless steel that we sell here at Handle House are 304 and 316.
+The key difference between these two grades is an ingredient called molybdenum which is present in 316 graded stainless steel but not in 304 stainless steel.

 304 graded stainless steel is one of the most popular grades used and this is because of its ability to resist corrosion from most acids that oxidize.
 304 stainless steel is made up of small amounts of carbon and manganese, about 35% nickel and between 16-24% chromium.
-Due to these components, it makes the 304 grade the most economical and practical choice for areas such as kitchens because of how easy it is to clean and sanitize.
+These components make the 304 grade the most economical and practical choice for areas such as kitchens because of how easy it is to clean and sanitize.
 However, molybdenum isn’t present in this grade meaning it can corrode when exposed to high chloride environments so if you live near the beach, be aware of this.
 This type of corrosion is caused when cavities begin to form, otherwise known as pitting.

 How to clean your handles: